 You get what you pay for here.
 Getting an accurate level for accurate positioning is important.
-A good sturdy level will last a lifetime (these are also called "torpedo levels" due to shapes of the tapered ends).
+A good sturdy level will last a lifetime ("torpedo levels" are compact, have tapered ends, and are handy for small projects).
 A level is a must for straightening-up pictures, drilling holes in a level line, checking tabletop alignment, or mounting towel bars perfectly.

 Whether you're hanging pictures or putting shelf supports up, a medium-weight hammer will cover most household jobs.
 Consider other sizes if you'll be doing either delicate projects or construction.

 This tool resembles standard pliers but has a locking mechanism that grips and holds things tightly.
 Use it to grip a screw you want to remove or use two to twist sticky things apart.
 It provides a slip-free hold when you need it.